Silind-Software/direflow/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: If you found a bug in Direflow, please file a bug report
 title: ''
-labels: ''
+labels: 'Bug'
-assignees: ''
+assignees: 'Silind'

 ---